-Brooklyn Greenway Initiative (BGI) is the 501c3 non-profit organization planning for the Brooklyn Waterfront Greenway and its long-term stewardship.
-BGI raises funds to meet its operating budget through a mix of government, foundation, corporate and individual donations.
-BGI also helps to raise capital funding for greenway construction, but these funds do not underwrite BGI’s day-to-day operations.
+Brooklyn Greenway Initiative (BGI) raises funds to meet its operating budget through a mix of government, foundation, corporate and individual donations.
+BGI also helps to secure capital funding for Greenway construction, but these funds do not underwrite BGI’s day-to-day operations.
 You can support BGI by becoming a member today!

 Construction of the Brooklyn Waterfront Greenway will be funded using federal, state and city capital funds.
-To date, over $20 million in federal funding has been secured:
+Prior to it becoming a NYC Capital project, $20 million in federal funding had been secured:

 - In 2005, $14.6 million in federal TEA-LU funding for design and construction of the Greenway and Bush Terminal Park was secured, sponsored by Congresswoman Nydia Velazquez;